 SOLVING STRUCTURE DETERMINATION PROBLEMS

-The structure determination problems can test some or all of the following:
+Structure determination problems require application of knowledge.
+They can test some or all of the following:

-1. Your understanding of reactions - transformation plus any regiochemistry and stereochemistry issues and mechanisms.
+1. Your understanding of reactions - the functional group transformation plus any regiochemistry and stereochemistry issues and mechanisms.

 2. How reactions and functional group interconversions are interrelated.